mitotic/pinafore-curated/README.md

 Pinafore is developed by [Nolan Lawson](https://github.com/nolanlawson)

 Mahoot modifications to Pinafore were added by [R. Saravanan](https://github.com/mitotic) ([@RSarava@Fediscience.org](https://fediscience.org/@RSarava) on Mastodon).
-Note that these modifications could easily have introduced new bugs — please don't blame them on Pinafore!
+Note that these modifications could have introduced new bugs — please don't blame them on Pinafore!

 ## Running it yourself